List of journalists killed during the Russo-Ukrainian war: Yevhenii Bal

 Yevhenii Bal, a 78-year-old journalist and fiction writer, was taken from his home in Melekine, Mariupol Raion, by Russian soldiers on 18 March, after they found a picture of him with Ukrainian marines.
 Russian soldiers then tortured him for three days before releasing him, saying "We are not at war with veterans of the Soviet Navy".
 He died of his wounds on 2 April.

 Vira Hyrych

 Radio Free Europe/Radio Liberty journalist and producer Vira Hyrych died as a result of a Russian missile hitting the house where she lived in Kyiv, according to her employer.
 Radio Liberty reported that the missile attack took place on 28 April, but her body was found under the wreckage on the morning of 29 April.

+Victoria Roshchyna

+Victoria Roshchyna, a journalist who covered the war for multiple media outlets, was reported have died under unexplained circumstances on 19 September 2024 while imprisoned in Russia.
+She went missing while reporting in Russia-occupied territory in August 2023, with the Russian defence ministry confirming her capture in 2024.
+Roshchyna's body was returned to Ukraine in February 2025, showing signs of torture and strangulation.
+The brain, both eyeballs, and trachea were missing from the body.

 Journalists killed while serving in the military

-At least five Ukrainians, one Russian and two separatists have been killed while serving as military journalists or while serving as soldiers independent of their work as journalists.
+At least six Ukrainians, one Russian and two separatists have been killed while serving as military journalists or while serving as soldiers independent of their work as journalists.
 They are not included in the committee to Protect Journalists's list.